iiuni/projektzapisy/ansible/deploy/readme.md

 ## Debugging
 To display additional information during configuration, deployment, or restoring database add the flag `-vvv` to ansible-playbook commands.

 Logs are stored in the *logs* folder in every deployment release.
-All releases can be found in `/home/zapisy/deploy/releases` directory.
+All releases can be found in `/home/deploy_user/deploy/releases` directory on the remote machine, where `deploy_user` is value from inventory file.

-Other useful commands:
+Other useful commands for use on the remote machine:
 - `journalctl -xe` - shows the latest logs from all services
 - `journalctl -u example.service -fe`- shows and follows the latest logs from example service
 - `systemctl status example.service` - shows the status of example service